Aryan-K1359/House-price-prediction/README.md

 To better understand the model's performance, we visualized the actual vs predicted prices on the training data:

-The scatter plot shows that the predicted prices are quite close to the actual prices, indicating a good fit for the model.
+The scatter plot (not depicted here) shows that the predicted prices are quite close to the actual prices, indicating a good fit for the model.

 ---